Cisco Live 2014: The Journey to IoE, Cloud, and Services

 Albeit, the InterCloud strategy promises cloud collaboration opportunities with a global network of partners of all sizes.
 We believe this brings Cisco into an interesting competitive situation with Google and Microsoft in the cloud.

 As part of its services push, Cisco will also be growing its professional services business.
 A major challenge will be how Cisco will mobilize its channel to get on board with its services vision.

 Cisco Video Collaboration Endpoints

-On the Cisco Live stage there was too much talk about architectures and technology specs, which we believe is missing the mark with the new business collaboration buyer.
-The new buyers are more business focused and are concerned about business outcomes in regards to collaboration technology.
-Cisco will need to address the business buyer persona.
+On the Cisco Live stage, there was too much talk about architectures and technology specs, which we believe is missing the mark with the new business collaboration buyer.
+The new buyers are more business-focused and are concerned about business outcomes in regards to collaboration technology.
+So, Cisco will need to address the business buyer persona.